soreko/GooglePlayScraper/README.md

 ## Notes on architecture
-1. Flask web application should be wrapped with Nginx or Apache or any other web server.
+1. Flask web application should be wrapped with Nginx or Apache or any other web server in production.
 2. I used a ProcessPool and not a ThreadPool, because of python GIL (no real parallelism).
 3. The ProcessPool is initialized to number of cores size, it can be increased in order to use more CPU.
 4. In real world I would use a permenent Queue (saves data to disk), to support crash recovering - lost data.